matplotlib/matplotlib/doc/users/recipes.rst

    # toolbar
    import matplotlib.dates as mdates ax.fmt_xdata = mdates.DateFormatter('%Y-%m-%d')
-   plt.title('autfmt_xdate fixes the labels')
+   plt.title('fig.autofmt_xdate fixes the labels')

-Now when you hover your mouse over the plotted data, you'll see date format strings like 2004-12-01.
+Now when you hover your mouse over the plotted data, you'll see date format strings like 2004-12-01 in the toolbar.

 Fill Between and Alpha
 ======================